True Colors (Amphibia)

-"True Colors" is the twentieth episode and the season finale of the second season of the American animated television series Amphibia, and the 40th episode of the series overall.
-The episode was written by Michele Cavin and Jenava Mie and directed by Kyler Spears and Jenn Strickland.
-The episode aired on May 22, 2021, and it garnered 0.33 million viewers when it premiered.
+"True Colors" is the twentieth and final episode of the second season of the American animated television series Amphibia, and the 40th episode overall.
+The episode was written by Michele Cavin and Jenava Mie and directed by Kyler Spears and Jenn Strickland, and originally aired on Disney Channel on May 22, 2021.
+It garnered 0.33 million viewers when it premiered.

 The episode revolves around Anne and her friends arriving at Newtopia in their quest to return home, leading to a set of fateful discoveries and betrayals as they discover that someone else has set other plans for her and her friends in motion.

-The episode received widespread universal acclaim for its fluid animation, voice acting, character development, mature themes, dark tone, emotional depth, action sequences, choreography, cinematography, musical score, scale, writing, storytelling and cliffhanger.
-Many fans and critics have called it one of, if not the best, episodes of the series.
+The episode received universal acclaim for its fluid animation, voice acting, character development, mature themes, emotional depth, action sequences, cinematography, musical score, scale, writing and cliffhanger.
+Many fans and critics have called it one of the best episodes, if not the best episode, of the series.